theRAGEhero/Democracy-Routes/README.md

 # Democracy-Routes

-Democracy Routes is a software for discussion and decision making.
+Democracy Routes is software for discussion and decision-making.